-How Many Scuba Diving Certification Levels Are There?
+How Many Scuba Diving Certifications Levels are there that You need?

 - 1 Do You Need To Be Certified At All?

-- 2 What Are The Different Types Of Certifications?
+- 2 What Are The Different Scuba Certification Levels?

-- 3 What Are The Most Common Certifications For Amateur Divers?
+- 3 What Are The Most Common Scuba Diving Certification Levels For Amateur Divers?

 - 4 Do You Need A Professional Certification?